Radu-Ioan/TCP-UDP-server/README.md

     can take a value of INT, SHORT_REAL, FLOAT or STRING, and VALUE is the content coresponding to TYPE.

     Examples:
-    127.0.0.1:12321 - EURO2020/group-F/France-Germany - STRING - Benzema canceled goal for offside
+    127.0.0.1:12321 - EURO2020/group-F/France-Germany - STRING - Benzema goal canceled for offside
     55.44.22.11:30000 - world-temperature/Romania/Bucharest - FLOAT - 20.0

-    It must be specified that the topic name does not contain whitespaces.
+    The topic name cannot contain whitespaces.
-    The repository contains a demo udp client in python which has some illustrative topics.
+    The repository contains a demo udp client - developed using python - which has some illustrative topics.

 # How to use
-    To run the program, the server's port must be set in the run script.
+    To run the program, the server port must be set in the run script.
 It has an initial value of 12321.
 After that, the server must be turned on first using the command:
     $./run server

-    In another terminal, a tcp client can be connected to server using:
+    In another terminal, a tcp client can be connected to the server using:
     $./run subscriber <ID>
     $# or
     $./run client <ID>